Last Updated: 6 months ago

 WHY DO CATS SUFFOCATE YOU IN YOUR SLEEP?

 Cats don’t want to suffocate you in your sleep.
-Cats snuggle on chests or faces because they like sleeping with their owners and want to feel their heartbeat and warmth.
+Cats snuggle on their chests or faces because they like sleeping with their owners and want to feel their heartbeat and warmth.

 DO CATS FEEL SAFE WITH YOU AT NIGHT?